A photographic precis of previous events

 A representative selection of cars in front of Lord Montague’s Beaulieu Palace House.
 Lord Montague, whose interest in motorcars of all ages is well known, appeared to do a tour of inspection.

 The cars being assembled at the Southampton Civic Centre.
 As the cars arrived from the morning activities, there reached a saturation point and there was only just enough room to display them all.
-Attracted by the noise, there was a large crowd of onlookers showing considerable interest and knowledge of the cars.

 On Sunday morning, Broadway in Winchester was closed off and the cars were arranged echelon fashion in front of the Civic Building.
 The considerable interest from the assembling crowd and the Cathedral bells ringing close by created a memorable experience.